CS3502/ProcessSimulator/README.md

 The last line should contain your name. upload your jar file into your home folder and create a symboliclink link file named as "netid".jar as well under /home/gliu5/homework/hw2/jars

+How to create symbolic link? simply google it.
+Note that late homework will not be accepted.